 Your blood pressure rises with each heartbeat and falls when your heart relaxes between beats.
 While it can change from minute to minute with changes in posture, exercise, stress or sleep, it should normally be less than 120/80 mm Hg for women age 20 or over.

-Here’s how the numbers are evaluated:
+Here’s how the systolic and diastolic blood pressure numbers are evaluated:

 - Normal: Less than 120 systolic and less than 80 diastolic

 - Elevated: 120-129 systolic and less than 80 diastolic

 - High Blood Pressure (Hypertension) Stage 1: 130-139 systolic or 80-89 diastolic